watson-developer-cloud/swift-sdk/README.md

 // the Speech to Text service, the `stopStreaming` function is executed, or
 // the capture session is stopped.
 ```

 #### Additional Information

-The following links provide additional information about the IBM Speech to Text service:
+The following links provide more information about the IBM Speech to Text service:

 * [IBM Watson Speech to Text - Service Page](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html)
 * [IBM Watson Speech to Text - Documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/speech-to-text/)